 They want to put the victim in a position where they think now and act later.

 After that, they can abuse that position to trick their victim into opening an email, clicking a link, or accepting a download.
-This download infects the computer.
+This download infects the computer with malicious software.

 It’s often easier to exploit our instinct to trust than it is for attackers to try and hack into a system.